CMSgov/design-system/packages/docs/src/pages/getting-started.md

 ### Fonts and images

-Copy the design system's `fonts` and `images` directories into the same directory as your site's CSS.
+Copy the design system's `fonts` and `images` directories into the same directory as your site's CSS directory.

 By default, the design system expects a file structure like this:

 ```
 ├── Your site's public assets directory/
-    ├── bundle.css
+    ├── css/
-    ├── fonts/
+    ├── images/
-    └── images/
+    └── fonts/
 ```

 You can manually copy these directories, or you could integrate this step into your build process.
 [Here's an example of how this step could be accomplished using a Gulp task](https://github.com/CMSgov/design-system/blob/master/examples/react-app/Gulpfile.js).